 There is also the possibility of extension to in situ station facilities with their associated construction risks, including Doppler Radar Unit installation.

-Facility locations will be optimised by the implementation team following the principles of this ESMF, and the ESMP in Section 5.
+Facility locations will be optimised by the implementation team following the principles of this ESMF, and the ESMF in Section 5.

 Across the region there are hundreds of existing locations of agromet gauges, weather monitoring and buildings installations many of which have fallen into disuse.
 From these facilities the implementation team will chose some 100 sites (including approximately 60 potential agromet data collection sites for Madagascar) for adoption, upgrading and renovation.
 The locations chosen will be optimised and coordinated with other organisations active in supporting climate services delivery.